Thisuru/Thisuru/README.md

 Here are some ideas to get you started:

-- 🔭  I’m Thisuru Deesan
+- 👦 I’m Thisuru Deesan
-- 🔭  I’m an undergraduate student at University of Moratuwa Faculty of Informatinon Technology
+- 👨‍🎓 I’m an undergraduate student at University of Moratuwa Faculty of Informatinon Technology
+- 📑 My favourit framework is **React**
-- 🌱 I’m currently learning ...
-Flutter
+- 📗 I’m currently learning **Flutter**.
 - 👯 I’m looking to collaborate on ...
 Flutter/React.js
 - 🤔 I’m looking for help with ...
 AWS
 - 💬 Ask me about ...
 Anything